Kristina01111000/Drws_site/README.md

 3/28
 Update the 80Q to match the 40Q + additional paragraphs for 3rd graph
-Do the lesson chats for the new quizzes and make the pages for them, do a tleast 2 comments for each Make slide for the wellness self check
-Add new wellness self check to the page
+Do the lesson chats for the new quizzes -> 7,8,9 and make the pages for them, do at least 2 comments for each, try to get 4 Make slide for the wellness self check -> when it is finalized Add new wellness self check to the page
 Make the title for self check be personal wellness check everywhere -> remove the word “self” Put “now calculate your total score” he will come up with scores for the wellness self check too